Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,385.6666666666667,393.696476.md

 ### Transcript

-> glowing ball well you'll have to play
+> glowing ball well you'll have to play the game to find that one out all right